Colorado tick fever: Treatment

 No specific treatment for CTF is yet available.
-The first action is to make sure the tick is fully removed from the skin, then acetaminophen and analgesics can be used to help relieve the fever and pain.
-Aspirin is not recommended for children, as it has been linked to Reye’s syndrome in some viral illnesses.
-Salicylates should not be used because of thrombocytopenia, and the rare occurrence of bleeding disorders.
+The first step is to confirm the tick is fully removed from the skin, then acetaminophen and analgesics can be used to help relieve the fever and pain.
+Aspirin is not recommended for children, as it has been linked to Reye's syndrome in some viral illnesses.
+Salicylates should not be used because of thrombocytopenia and the rare occurrence of bleeding disorders.
 People who suspect they have been bitten by a tick or are starting to show signs of CTF should contact their physicians immediately.

 Tick removal

 Ticks should be removed promptly and carefully with tweezers and by applying gentle, steady traction.
-The tick's body should not be crushed when it is removed and the tweezers should be placed as close to the skin as possible to avoid leaving tick mouthparts in the skin.
+The tick's body should not be crushed when it is removed, and the tweezers should be placed as close to the skin as possible to avoid leaving tick mouthparts in the skin.
 Mouthparts left in the skin can allow secondary infections.
 Ticks should not be removed with bare hands.
 Hands should be protected by gloves or tissues and thoroughly washed with soap and water after the removal process.

 A match or flame should not be used to remove a tick.
-This method, once thought safe, can cause the tick to regurgitate expelling any disease it may be carrying into the bite wound.
+This method, once thought safe, can cause the tick to regurgitate, expelling any disease it may be carrying into the bite wound.

 Epidemiology

-The disease develops from March to September, with the highest infections occurring in June.
+The disease develops during the part of the year when ticks are most active, particularly from March to September, with the highest infections occurring in June.
 The disease is found almost exclusively in the western United States and Canada, mostly in high mountain areas such as Colorado and Idaho.
 The CTFV was first isolated from human blood in 1944.